-The growth marketing minidegree is amazing and we didn’t have a lifetime access deal like you have today.
+The growth marketing minidegree was amazing and we didn’t have a lifetime access deal like you have today.

 The all-access may be in terms of optionality.
 But you can also have a decision paralysis with so many options, so know what works best for you.

 Everything is pre-recorded.
-CXL also has personalised/live courses called Sprints if you prefer.
+CXL also has personalized/live courses called Sprints if you prefer.

 After every lesson in a course, the instructors give you an empty templates to refill based on your data.
 Super practical.

 Demand Curve’s Growth Marketing Training — Demand Curve is all text, no audio/video.
 CXL is audio/video/text/AMAs.
 Julian Shapiro’s content is really good but if you don’t have a startup, then you may not be able to extract the most out of Demand Curve’s training.
-[Edit: I took it in early 2022, wasn’t impressed]
+[Edit: I took Demand Curve in early 2022, it's better for founders, not marketers. ]

-Reforge growth series — insanely expensive but considered the best in the industry.
-It’s a 4-week program and they only accept if you have at least 3 years of work experience.
+Reforge — quite expensive at $2000/year but considered the best in the industry.
+They give you access to 22 programs but you need to apply and get accepted.
 [Edit: Fun fact, I got a scholarship on April 28, 2022]

 Growth Hackers: Their courses are backed up by a popular personality in the growth marketing world — Sean Ellis.
 But the courses aren’t taught by him.
 They are taught by partners.
 CXL does have 1 course by Sean Ellis :)